inmanta/inmanta-core/docs/reference/projectyml.rst

 use-system-config
 """""""""""""""""

 This option determines the isolation level of the project's pip config.
-When false, pip will only look for packages in the index(es) defined in the project.yml, when true, pip will in addition look in the eventual index(es) defined on the system.
+When false, any pip config set on the system (e.g. through environment variables or pip config files) are ignored and pip will only look for packages in the index(es) defined in the project.yml, when true, pip will in addition look in the eventual index(es) defined on the system.

-Setting this to `false` is recommended during development both for portability (by making sure that only the pip config defined in the project.yml will be used regardless of the sytem's pip config) and for security (The isolation reduces the risk of dependency confusion attacks if the `index-url` option is set mindfully).
+Setting this to ``false`` is recommended during development both for portability (by making sure that only the pip config defined in the project.yml will be used regardless of the sytem's pip config) and for security (The isolation reduces the risk of dependency confusion attacks if the ``index-url`` option is set mindfully).

-Setting this to `true` will have the following consequences:
+Setting this to ``true`` will have the following consequences:

 - If no index is set in the project.yml file i.e. both index_url and extra_index_url are unset -> Pip's
 default behaviour to look for indexes will be used : environment variables, pip config files and then PyPi (in that order).